Report: 49ers host Seahawks restricted free agent Garry Gilliam for a visit

 The return of right tackle Garry Gilliam to the Seahawks may not be a complete slam dunk after it was reported Thursday that he visited the San Francisco 49ers.

 Gilliam is a restricted free agent and received a tender from the Seahawks in March at the lowest level, meaning Gilliam would get a one-year contact for $1,797 million for 2017.
-But Gilliam has yet to sign the tender and until he does he can field other offers, and according to Field Yates of ESPN on Thursday he took a visit to San Francisco, though it’s unclear if an offer is forthcoming.
+But Gilliam has yet to sign the tender and until he does he can field other offers, and according to Field Yates of ESPN on Thursday he took a visit to San Francisco, though it’s unclear if an offer is forthcoming (the 49ers later confirmed the visit).

-By tendering Gilliam, however, Seattle has the right of first refusal to match any offer Gilliam would receive within five days.
-If Gilliam were to get an offer that Seattle didn’t match then Gilliam could sign with a new team and the Seahawks would get no compensation, since he was tendered at the lowest level.
+By tendering Gilliam Seattle has the right of first refusal to match any offer he would receive within five days.
+If Gilliam were to get an offer that Seattle didn’t match then Gilliam could sign with a new team and the Seahawks would get no compensation, since he was tendered at the lowest level and originally came into the league as an undrafted free agent.

 RFAs must sign their tenders by April 21 — tenders can also be rescinded and the player allowed to become an unrestricted free agent, as happened with former UW star Chris Polk with the Eagles two years ago.